Reflecting on CarGurus Internship and Co-op

 During my time as a backend Co-op from January to June, I got to develop Java Spring APIs, microservices using new technologies like AWS SQS, AWS S3, and more.
 I also used SQL and developed Java matching algorithms to match a key vehicle attribute for incoming listings.

-From June to August however, I was a frontend intern, where I used React, CSS, and Typescript to develop our internal component library which was used by over 45+ frontend engineers at the company!
+From June to August, I was a frontend intern, where I used React, CSS, and Typescript to develop our internal component library which was used by over 45+ frontend engineers at the company!
 As a member of this team, I also got to work on our internal Remix template, where I learned a lot about Remix, TypeScript, server-side rendering, multivariate testing, and more.

 Overall, working at CG was a great experience and I'm very lucky that I was able to get exposed to both frontend and backend development while working with such experienced and supportive engineers.